Pontifical University of Saint Thomas Aquinas

-The Pontifical University of Saint Thomas Aquinas (PUST), also known as the Angelicum in honor of its patron the Doctor Angelicus Thomas Aquinas, is a pontifical university located in the historic center of Rome, Italy.
-The Angelicum is administered by the Dominican Order and is the order's central locus of Thomist theology and philosophy.
+The Pontifical University of Saint Thomas Aquinas (PUST), also known as the Angelicum or Collegio Angelico (in honor of its patron, the Doctor Angelicus Thomas Aquinas), is a pontifical university located in the historic center of Rome, Italy.
+The Angelicum is administered by the Dominican Order and is the order's central locus of Thomistic theology and philosophy.

 The Angelicum is coeducational and offers both undergraduate and graduate degrees in theology, philosophy, canon law, and social sciences, as well as certificates and diplomas in related areas.
 Courses are offered in Italian and some in English.
 The Angelicum is staffed by clergy and laity and serves both religious and lay students from around the world.

 History

 The Angelicum has its roots in the Dominican mission to study and to teach truth.
 This mission is reflected in the order's motto, "Veritas".
 The distinctively pedagogical character of the Dominican apostolate as intended by Saint Dominic de Guzman in 1214 at the birth of the order, "the first order instituted by the Church with an academic mission", is succinctly expressed by another of the Order's mottos, contemplare et contemplata aliis tradere, (to contemplate and to bear the fruits of contemplation to others).
 Pope Honorius III approved the Order of Preachers in December 1216 and January 1217.
 On 21 January 1217 the papal bull Gratiarum omnium confirmed the Order's pedagogical mission by granting its members the right to preach universally, a power formerly dependent on local episcopal authorization.